Generalized toric codes on twisted tori for quantum error correction: Discussion and future directions

 Future work could extend this investigation to larger system sizes (higher $n$), as these may yield improved codes.
 Given that our search algorithm is fully parallelizable, supercomputers or computer clusters could be employed to examine all generalized toric codes within $n \leq 500$ or higher---scales that are comparable to the number of physical qubits in state-of-the-art experimental platforms~\cite{Google2019supremacy, Pan2020Quantum, Lukin2021programmable, Madsen2022Quantum, Bravyi2022future, Lukin2025Quantum}.
 The primary bottleneck, however, is the computation of code distances.
 When $n$ reaches a few hundred and $d$ exceeds 20, the probabilistic algorithm for computing the code distance may not be reliable and could only yield an upper bound for $d$.

 Alternatively, one could explore different forms of polynomials.
 For example, Ref.~\cite{wang2024coprime} considered \begin{eqs} f(x,y) &= 1 + (xy)^{a'} + (xy)^{b'}, \\ g(x,y) &= 1 + (xy)^{c'} + (xy)^{d'}, \end{eqs} treating $\pi := xy$ as a single variable.
 However, since the exponents $a'$, $b'$, $c'$, and $d'$ range from $0$ to $n$---a considerably larger interval than that in Eq.~\eqref{eq: a b c d generalized toric code}---the required computational resources are substantially higher.
 It would be interesting to compare the resulting code parameters with those presented in this work.
-Additionally, one could increase the weights of stabilizers, which could generate improved $[[n, k, d]]$ parameters, as demonstrated in Eq.~\eqref{eq: 254 28 14_20 GB code} and previous constructions of quantum LDPC codes~\cite{Kovalev2013QuantumKronecker, breuckmann2021balanced, Panteleev2021degeneratequantum, Lin2022c3Locally, Leverrier2022Tanner, Panteleev2022goodqldpc, Dinur2023Good, wang2023abelian, Lin2024Quantumtwoblock, tiew2024low, Wills2024Localtestability, eberhardt2024logical, Wills2025Tradeoff}.
+Additionally, one could increase the weights of stabilizers, which could generate improved $[[n, k, d]]$ parameters, as demonstrated in Eq.~\eqref{eq: 254 28 14_20 GB code} and previous constructions of quantum LDPC codes~\cite{Kovalev2013QuantumKronecker, breuckmann2021balanced, panteleev2021degenerate, Lin2022c3Locally, Leverrier2022Tanner, Panteleev2022goodqldpc, Dinur2023Good, wang2023abelian, Lin2024Quantumtwoblock, tiew2024low, Wills2024Localtestability, eberhardt2024logical, Wills2025Tradeoff}.

 Finally, it is important to investigate whether the codes presented in Tables~\ref{tab: n_k_d 1}, \ref{tab: n_k_d 2}, \ref{tab: n_k_d 3}, and~\ref{tab: n_k_d 4} can achieve comparable error suppression in the context of the circuit-based noise model, as discussed in Ref.~\cite{Bravyi2024HighThreshold}.
-Optimizing the circuit depth of the syndrome measurement cycle is also crucial, as the circuit-level distance is typically smaller than the code distance.
-We will address the numerical simulation of the pseudo threshold of these codes in future work.
+In particular, optimizing the depth of the syndrome measurement circuit is essential since the effective circuit‐level distance is typically smaller than the nominal code distance.
+We plan to carry out numerical simulations to estimate the pseudo‐thresholds of these codes.
+Furthermore, physically realizing these codes, such as via bilayer superconducting-qubit architectures, and developing efficient logical-gate implementations are critical steps toward their deployment as practical quantum LDPC codes.